brouzoufman/makepk3/README.md

 ## How to use it

-Run `make.py`.
+Make sure your PK3's data is stored in a folder called `pk3`.

+While in the directory containing `pk3/`, run `make.py`.

 That's it.

 Assuming no errors pop up, you should have a PK7 pop up in the directory you ran it in, containing everything in the `pk3/` directory, with the ACS and GDCC compiled up, ready to go.

 The directory you run `make.py` in must have a `pk3/` directory, which holds the contents of the PK3 you're making.
 If you're building ACS, GD-ACS, or GDCC